Patchwork Puppy cake

 - With the thin strips of fondant, stick using edible glue along the seam where the leg meets the foot, giving it a more complete and finished look.
 Repeat this on all 4 legs.

 - Position the legs on to the body, use edible glue and cocktail sticks to hold into place.

 Cover your ears with knitted pieces of fondant, mould together where necessary and touch up using the Knitting Mould.
 Where the wire comes from the ear place inside a straw and use this to insert into the cake.
 You may need to use pliers to help put in place and a cocktail stick to help create the hole.
 Use edible glue to help secure into position.

 - Make the tail by rolling a long thin piece of fondant and roll onto the Knitting Mould, use the mould to bend round covering as much as possible.
 Re shape as needed and add a little coloured tip using a thin piece of fondant at the top end where it connects to the puppy.

 Step 11: The finishing touches

 - Use your cake wheel to apply a stitched imprint into the seams.

 Create the eyes using circle cutters and create 1 large white circle, a black circle and a small circle for the sparkle which brings your puppy to life.

-And there you go!
-Your very own puppy cake!
-Make sure to share your own creations on our Facebook Group, we'd love to see your versions of this cake!
+And there you go, your very own puppy cake!
+Make sure to share your own creation on our Facebook Group, we'd love to see your versions of this cake!